kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 * You don't have to write your business logic in your controllers.
 Write them in your models.
 * You should test models first, and test them well.

+And PHPUnit has great documentation.
+You should read [Writing Tests for PHPUnit](https://phpunit.de/manual/current/en/writing-tests-for-phpunit.html).

 ### Testing Environment

 Tests always run on `testing` environment.